datacommonsorg/docsite/README.md

 The Data Commons documentation uses [Kramdown](https://kramdown.gettalong.org/syntax.html) Markdown.

-## Navigation
+## Navigation and breadcrumbs

-The navigation bar is generated automatically from the YAML "front matter" at the top of each Markdown file.
+The navigation bar and breadcrumbs are generated automatically from the YAML "front matter" at the top of each Markdown file, using the `parent`, `grand_parent` and `great_grand_parent` tags.
 See [Using YAML front matter](https://docs.github.com/en/contributing/writing-for-github-docs/using-yaml-frontmatter) for details.

+To disable a page from showing up in the navigation, use `exclude_from_nav: true`.

 ## Build locally